wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 ## Future development

 I really want to adapt this code to Tensorflow
-But i think it's best to wait for Tensorflow 2.0 to be fully release
+But I think it's better to wait for Tensorflow 2.0 to be fully released